-Farrar's measure repackages some of the typical reproductive restrictions typically aimed at women and applies them to men.
+Farrar's measure repackages some of the familiar reproductive restrictions typically aimed at women, applying them to men instead.
 Under HB 4260, men would submit to "medically unnecessary" — sound familiar? — rectal exams and sonograms for men seeking vasectomies, Viagra prescriptions and colonoscopies, and a 24-hour — ahem — waiting period between initial inquiry and procedure (or prescription).
 Like Texas' Senate Bill 25 before it, HB 4260 protects doctors who may feel squeamish providing the care their patients request, allowing urologists "to invoke their personal, moralistic or religious beliefs in refusing to perform an elective vasectomy or prescribe Viagra."

 Leaving no stone unturned in its quest to equalize safety in men's and women's health care, HB 4260 mandates that "informational materials" on men's reproductive health — entitled "A Man's Right to Know," borrowing from Texas' "A Woman's Right to Know," an informed consent packet that propagates medically inaccurate misinformation about abortion — be distributed and explained to male patients pre-procedure.

 In a Facebook post, abortion rights proponent Farrar described her bill as "satirical," but noted that "women are not laughing at state-imposed regulations and obstacles that interfere with their ability to legally access safe health care, and subject them to fake science and medically unnecessary procedures."